kHarshit/kHarshit.github.io/_posts/2018-08-10-transfer-learning.md

 layout: post
 title: "Transfer learning: How to build accurate models"
 date: 2018-08-10
-categories: [Data Science, Deep Learning, Python]
+categories: [Deep Learning, Computer Vision, Python]
 ---

 A good Covolutional Neural Network model requires a large dataset and good amount of training, which is often not possible in practice.
 Transfer learning provides a turn around it.
 It's a method to use pre-trained models to obtain better results.
 A pre-trained model has been previously trained on a dataset and contains the weights and biases that represent the features of whichever dataset it was trained on.
 There are two ways to achieve this: